deepfakes/faceswap/README.md

 ## For devs
  - Read this README entirely
  - Fork the repo
- - Download the data with the link provided above
  - Play with it
  - Check issues with the 'dev' tag
  - For devs more interested in computer vision and openCV, look at issues with the 'opencv' tag.
 Also feel free to add your own alternatives/improvements